-Following your viva, the reports written by your examiners will be approved by the following committees in sequence: POLIS Graduate Studies Committee, Degree Committee and the Board of Graduate Studies.
+Following your viva, the reports written by your examiners will be approved by the following committees in sequence: POLIS Postgraduate Studies Committee and the POLIS Degree Committee.
 Please be aware that this process can be slow and is reliant on the pre-set meeting dates.
 Please also be aware that these meetings do not take place during the summer vacation and viva reports will be approved at the first Michaelmas term meetings.
+If you need to provide evidence of completing your Viva for funding providers or future employers, ask your PhD Administrator for a stamped headed letter.
+Remember that the viva outcome is still provisional until committee approval has been given, and some funders will only accept final approval as evidence of a pass.

-Once your viva reports have been approved you will receive the formal recommendation made by your examiners and the full reports from the Board of Graduate Studies.
-The Board will also give you information regarding your deadline to submit your corrections if necessary, as well as when you can submit your hardbound thesis.
+Once your viva reports have been approved you will receive the formal recommendation made by your examiners and the full reports from The Postgraduate Committee.
+You will be provided with information regarding your deadline to submit your corrections to the examiners if necessary, as well as when you can submit your hardbound thesis.
 Following submission of the hardbound thesis, you will be able to contact your college regarding graduation.

-Access to the dissertation
+Access to the thesis

-If you successfully pass your viva and your degree is approved, a copy of your PhD dissertation will be placed in the University Library.
+If you successfully pass your viva and your degree is approved, a copy of your PhD thesis will be placed in the University Library.
 There is a general expectation that all theses will be shared/disseminated after examination, and that restriction to access will only be granted in exceptional circumstances.
-If you have any concerns about access to your dissertation or about the sensitivity of your data, you should discuss this with your Supervisor as early as possible and certainly before you actually submit the thesis.
-If your Supervisor has any concerns or queries they can approach the Degree Committee for guidance.
+If you have any concerns about access to your thesis or about the sensitivity of your data, you should discuss this with your Supervisor as early as possible and certainly before you actually submit the thesis.
+If your Supervisor has any concerns or gueries they can approach the Degree Committee for guidance.